 Kids like having some control over their lives and holiday time can be tough as their routines are lost and they can seem more difficult but often just want to have some responsibility for their life too.

 There is a reason a Trunki case is top of this list of Airline Luggage for Children.
 The small pull-along cases seem like a good idea when your child is at home but you know the kids will get bored and you'll be left carrying it at some point – and those handles are not long enough for an adult, are they?

 The clever Trunki designers realized children are happier when they can play with a friend, and a Trunki case is a character so is a great companion for your little one while away from home.
 It's a ride-on toy to play on while you're in queues or waiting at airports or stations.
 And when they get tired – and they will (especially when just off the plane) – you can pull your child along while they are seated which means you know where they are and they haven't left their case anywhere.
-It also makes it fun for the child so complaining levels should be reduced.
-Yes, you may spend some time pulling them along but I've found it leads to a lot less frustration for everyone than trying to carry a toddler and all the holiday bags.
+It also makes it fun for the child, so complaining levels should be reduced.